 3. Aligned systems

-The systems and processes of ideas-driven organizations are deliberately and carefully aligned for ideas.
-When we ask managers in our executive programs to identify a bottom-up improvement or innovation in their organizations, invariably a litany of horror stories emerge.
-These include managerial indifference or opposition, and burdensome policies.
-Key players unwilling to change, and other ridiculous or petty behavioural and institutional barriers.
+The systems and processes of idea-driven organisations are deliberately and carefully aligned to foster ideas.
+When we ask managers in our executive programs to identify a bottom-up improvement or innovation in their organisations, invariably, a litany of horror stories emerges.
+These include managerial indifference or opposition, as well as burdensome policies.
+Key players are unwilling to change, and other ridiculous or petty behavioural and institutional barriers.

-While listening to these stories, someone always asks, “Why are these organizations and managers making it so difficult for their people to implement good ideas?”
+While listening to these stories, someone always asks, “Why are these organisations and managers making it so difficult for their people to implement good ideas?”
 Bingo!

-Perhaps the most challenging part of building an ideas-driven organization is realigning it for ideas.
-Then rooting out and eliminating all the misalignments that are impeding the flow of ideas.
+Perhaps the most challenging part of building an ideas-driven organisation is realigning it to focus on ideas.
+Then, it involves rooting out and eliminating all the misalignments that are impeding the flow of ideas.

 4. Regular Training

-Regular training is needed to help people to come up with more and better ideas Idea-driven organizations help their people continually come up with more and better ideas.
+Regular training is necessary to help people generate more and better ideas.
+Idea-driven organisations help their people continually create more and better ideas.
 One relatively easy approach is the use of idea activators.
-Short targeted training modules designed to give people new perspectives on their work that result in more improvement ideas.
+Short, targeted training modules are designed to give people new perspectives on their work, resulting in more improvement ideas.

 At SIA, engine components arrive in large shipping containers.
 Packed tightly with Styrofoam blocks that were always recycled.
-But after 3R training, an employee team proposed a new idea: as the empty shipping containers were returned to the supplier, why not repack them with Styrofoam for reuse?
+However, after 3R training, an employee team proposed a new idea: since empty shipping containers were returned to the supplier, why not repack them with Styrofoam for reuse?

 This idea was not only feasible but profitable!
-Eventually, some eighty different kinds of packing materials were being returned to suppliers for an annual savings of more than $3 million.
+Eventually, some eighty different kinds of packing materials were being returned to suppliers, resulting in an annual savings of more than $3 million.

-More and more leaders are realizing that they simply cannot produce the results they now need with the organizations they currently have.
+More and more leaders are realising that they cannot produce the results they now need with the organisations they currently have.
 They are searching for solutions.
 At the same time, the growing number of high-performing systems around the world is increasing the population of managers who understand the advantages of operating in an ideas-driven manner.
-This growing base of experience and knowledge is making it even easier for organizations to transform.
+This growing base of experience and knowledge is making it even easier for organisations to transform.

-We believe the ideas-driven organization is an idea whose time has come!
+We believe the ideas-driven organisation is an idea whose time has come!